wongwil/wongwil.github.io/_posts/2020-11-02-dont-fear-AI.md

 explaining why they happen.

-Moreover, I learnt some new some new interesting use cases from the course (all of them applications of GAN):
+Moreover, I learnt some new interesting use cases from the course (all of them applications of GAN):

 #### Generating faces
 [Faces](https://generated.photos/faces) of humans who don’t exist.